-ATCC products are sent with the condition that you are responsible for their safe storage, handling, and use.
-ATCC is not liable for damages or injuries resulting from receipt and/or use of ATCC materials.
+ATCC products and materials are distributed with the condition that customers are responsible for their safe storage, handling, and use.
+ATCC is not liable for damages or injuries resulting from the receipt and/or use of ATCC products and materials.